Degree Audit (Program of Study)

 - A third member representing a related field selected at large from the University of Nebraska Graduate Faculty.
 This member cannot be a member of the candidate's department.

 The student must have an oral defense of the writing project.
-At that time, the supervisory committee must sign the acceptance page.
+At that time, the supervisory committee must sign the acceptance page of the thesis.
 Approval of the writing by every member of the supervisory committee is required.

-- Recommend to the Dean of Graduate Studies that the candidate be reexamined after a specified interval.
+- Recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be reexamined after a specified interval.
 Means for improvement shall be recommended to the candidate by the committee.

-- Recommend to the Dean of Graduate Studies that the candidate be refused graduation.
+- Recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be refused graduation.

 Field Study and Scholarly Study Requirements